What is background check and how does it increase security in digital signatures?

 Frequently Asked Questions (FAQ's)

-What is a background check and what is it used for?
+What is a background check?

 For those looking to adopt a complete solution that combines digital signature with legal security and automated identity verification processes, it is worth knowing ZapSign.
 The platform offers integrated features that make the use of background checks a practical and effective reality in protecting contracts and documents.